enterprise-contract/ec-cli/internal/acceptance/README.md

 These arguments need to be prefixed with `-args` parameter, for example:

-    $ go test ./internal/acceptance/ -args -persist -tags=@focus
+    $ go test -tags=acceptance ./internal/acceptance -args -persist -tags=@focus

+Notice that there are two arguments called `-tags`.
+One is for specifying the build tag, which is always `acceptance` for acceptance tests.
+The other is for selecting acceptance test scenarios.

+Also notice that there are different ways of specifying the path to the acceptance tests. `./...` can only be be used if `-args` is NOT used.
+Use, `./internal/acceptance` or `github.com/hacbs-contract/ec-cli/internal/acceptance` in such cases.

-Depending on your setup Testcontainer's ryuk container migh need to be run as privileged container.
+Depending on your setup Testcontainer's ryuk container might need to be run as privileged container.
 For that, $HOME/.testcontainers.properties needs to be created with: